Prof David Storey

 |download vCarddownload vCard to your mobile|

 David Storey, OBE, is Professor at the Department of Business Management and Economics at University of Sussex, UK.
 He has a First Class Degree in Economics, a Diploma in Applied Statistics and a PhD in Economics.
-He has two honorary Doctorates and has been Visiting Professor at the Universities of Manchester, Reading and Durham, and was an International Fellow at Sydney University in 2009.
-He is an EIM Fellow.
+He has two honorary Doctorates and has been Visiting Professor at the Universities of Manchester, Reading and Durham and an International Fellow at Sydney University.

-In 1998 he received the International Award for Entrepreneurship and Small Business Research from the Swedish Council and was awarded a Wilford White fellowship in 2008.
+In 1998 he received the International Award for Entrepreneurship and Small Business Research from the Swedish Council.
+He has also been awarded a Wilford White fellowship from the International Council for Small Business (ICSB) and is a Fellow of the Institute of Small Business and Entrepreneurship (ISBE).

 Between 2001 and 2005 he was appointed by the UK Secretary of State for Trade and Industry as a Member of the Small Business Council which advised the government on small business policy-making.